Background Image Alternative Text: Neuromechanics Laboratory

 Neuromechanics Laboratory

-The Neuromechanics Laboratory in the Department of Kinesiology under the directorship of Dr. Adam Knight and Dr. Harish Chander focuses on a comprehensive biomechanical, neuromuscular, motor learning and performance analysis of human movement.
+The Neuromechanics Laboratory in the Department of Kinesiology under the directorship of Dr. Adam Knight focuses on a comprehensive biomechanical, neuromuscular, motor learning and performance analysis of human movement.
 The aim of the lab is to enhance understanding in biomechanical, behavioral, neural, and cognitive mechanisms underlying human movements and to improve performance and prevent injuries in a variety of populations ranging from recreational, athletic, occupational, geriatric and special populations.

 Check out our research: Neuromechanics Laboratory - We Ring True!

-Directors of the Neuromechanics Laboratory
+Director of the Neuromechanics Laboratory

 Lab Student Awards